High Scardus Trail

 Navigation note:

-Navigation is genuinely challenging.
-The trail is inconsistently marked β€” some sections have clear waymarks while others cross pathless alpine meadows with no indication of the route.
+Navigation can be challenging.
+The trail is inconsistently marked with some sections having clear waymarks while others cross pathless alpine meadows with none.
 A GPS device loaded with the official trail GPX (available from highscardustrail.com) is essential.
-Offline maps (Mapy.cz works well) must be downloaded in advance as phone signal is absent across large sections.
-Experience navigating without a clear path is required.
-Local guides remove the navigation challenge and are strongly recommended for independent travellers.
+Offline maps (Mapy.cz works well) should be downloaded in advance as phone signal is absent across large sections.
+Local guides of course remove these challenges.

 Suck Factor: Mind your step